-which from (\ref{eke_to_eape}) and (\ref{mape_to_eape}) may be written as
+which, from (\ref{eke_to_eape}) and (\ref{mape_to_eape}), may be written as

 Eq. (\ref{ape_budget_balance}) can be understood as a constraint on the diapycnal component of the turbulent density flux across the mean isopycnal surfaces $\overline{\rho} = {\rm constant}$, controlled by the turbulent APE dissipation rate $\varepsilon_p^t$.
-In the case where the resolved flow pertains to the large scales, the turbulent density flux is generally assumed to contain at least two components
+When the resolved flow pertains to large scales, the turbulent density flux is generally assumed to contain at least two components: